hightechu/hightechu-discord-bot/GETTING_STARTED.md

 You will need a GitHub account and read/write access to the repository.

-Note: HighTechU Students working in a team will have read/write access to your teams project repository.
+Note: HighTechU Students working in a team will have read/write access to your team's project repository.

 Note: You will also need admin access to the repository if you plan on automatically deploying the Discord Bot with Heroku.
 For more information, visit "[GitHub Integration](https://devcenter.heroku.com/articles/github-integration)".